mdenson-dayspring/mdenson-dayspring.github.io/_posts/2019-09-22-sermon-joshua-7.md

 Praise the Lord!
 Praise the Lord, oh my soul!
 My sins are forgiven!
 The curse is removed from my body!
 Jesus has paid the price for my sin and he joyfully embraces me as adopted brother.
 Grace Fellowship, Praise the Lord!
 Rejoice!
 Grace Fellowship, our sins are forgiven!
 Hallelujah!

+*Preached at Grace Fellowship Community Church on September 22, 2019.*